yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 ## Comments

-You can comment on an issue with Yetibot, but the author will always be Yetibot itself, as it doesn't have permission to comment on other users' behalf:
+We can comment on an issue with Yetibot, but the author will always be Yetibot itself, as it doesn't have permission to comment on other users' behalf:

 ```yetibot